netsec-ethz/scion-coord/vagrant/README.md

 If you want start the VM again, just run `vagrant up`.
 More information for `vagrant` commands can be found at: https://www.vagrantup.com/docs/cli

+## Troubleshooting

+If an error occurs during the setup process (e.g., a network disruption) the virtual machine may not be fully functional.
+In this case you can either manually run the commands specified in the `Vagrantfile` or alternatively call
+    vagrant destroy
+    vagrant up
+from inside the directory where you unpacked your vm configuration (i.e., where the `Vagrantfile` is located).

+If you experience problems with the topology visualization, you may want to manually restart the SCION infrastructure by either calling `sudo systemctl restart scion.service` or by moving to the scion directory and calling `./scion.sh stop` followed by `./scion.sh run`.

 ## Current Vagrant Configuration